PreTeXtBook/pretext/examples/README.md

 ### Humanities in Action (`humanities/`)

-Various exhibits of material authored in MathBook XML which might be of more interest to Humanities scholars.
+Various exhibits of material authored in PreTeXt which might be of more interest to Humanities scholars.
 Initiated by Jahrme Risner during his Summer 2016 undergraduate research project.
 (2016-07-10)

 ### Characters, Fonts, and Languages (`fonts/`)